philcryer/base-secure/README.md

 # base-secure

-Base-secure uses [Ansible](https://www.ansible.com) to automate the setup of new hosts with a fully updated, hardened OS, with hardened SSH settings.

-__NOTICE__ if you don't have Ansible installed, base-secure will do that first via Pip, automatically!
+Base-secure uses [Ansible](https://www.ansible.com) to automate the hardening of the Linux OS, and its SSH configuration using code from the [DevSec Hardening Framework](https://dev-sec.io/).
+I highly recommend you install this on a fresh Linux host, then reboot, and use that as your new base for new servers; be it a VMs, an AMIs, or a bare metal setup.

+## Features

+* Hardens the Linux OS and its SSH configuration using the excellent [DevSec Hardening Framework](https://dev-sec.io/).
+(NOTICE: currently using their default setttings you could lock this down further if you want)
+* Does a full system upgrade of all installed components
+* Installs Ansible automatically if it's not installed (recommended)
-All pip3 installed packages (including Ansible) installed to user installation
+* All pip installed packages (including Ansible) installed to user installation
+* Clean function removes all downloaded Ansible files and uninstalls all pip installed packages, leaving nothing behind

 ## Requirements

-* Linux
+* Linux (tested on Debian GNU\Linux, Arch Linux (EndeavourOS))
-* python3
+* python3 (tested with v3.9)
+* curl
 * sudo
 * git